 Finding accommodation in Denver is one of the major challenges facing new arrivals in the city.
-With the growth of new job opportunities in Denver, the city has become a popular destination for both people from abroad and those from elsewhere in the USA.
+With increased job opportunities in Denver, the city has become a popular destination for both people from abroad and those from elsewhere in the US.

-Due to this increase in new arrivals, the demand for property has risen and although there is lots of new housing being built in Denver, supply is unable to keep up with the ever-increasing demand.
-As a result, both property prices and rental rates are progressively increasing.
+Due to this increase in new arrivals, the demand for property has risen, and although there is a lot of new housing being developed in Denver, supply is unable to keep up with the ever-increasing demand.
+As a result, both property prices and rental rates are on the rise.

-Despite this trend, however, expats will still find that both the cost of accommodation and the general cost of living in Denver is far lower than in many major US cities such as New York, San Francisco, Boston and Chicago.
+That said, newcomers will be pleased to know that both the cost of accommodation and the general cost of living in Denver are far lower than in many major US cities such as New York, San Francisco, Boston and Chicago.

 Types of accommodation in Denver

-There are a range of different housing options available in Denver.
-From luxury apartments and condominiums in the city centre to larger ranch-style family homes in the suburbs.
-There truly is something to suit any expat’s requirements.
+There is a range of different housing options available in Denver, from luxury apartments and condominiums in the city centre to larger ranch-style family homes in the suburbs.
+There truly is something to suit any newcomer's requirements.

-However, those moving to Denver need to be somewhat flexible when house-hunting as they will find that their choices will be limited by the lack of supply in property in the city.
-Whether renting or buying, expats will need to act fast if they want to secure a home in the city, and being flexible on one's requirements will make it easier to find a suitable place.
+Whether renting or buying, new arrivals would need to act fast if they want to secure a home in the city, and being flexible on one's requirements will make it easier to find a suitable place.

-Generally, most expats want to live in metropolitan Denver and they have to pay a premium for the privilege of living close the city’s major attractions and facilities.
-Exploring areas and suburbs of Denver that are a little further afield will give expats more choice and better value for money.
+Generally, most foreigners wish to live in metropolitan Denver, and they have to pay a premium for the privilege of living close to the city's major attractions and amenities.
+Exploring areas and suburbs of Denver that are a little further afield would give house hunters more choices and better value for money.